-I’m Ashley Belanger, an investigative science journalist from Florida, now based in Maine.
-Recently, I’ve been avoiding the pandemic by wandering the woods near the Canada border.
+I’m Ashley Belanger, an investigative science journalist from Florida.
+Right now I’m based in Maine, where I’ve been avoiding the pandemic by exploring the woods near the Canada border.

 In my reporting, I’m most interested in tracking how science informs social policies.
 Most recently, I was awarded a fellowship from Knight Science Journalism to conduct a 9-month investigation through spring 2021, looking into major issues with release from U.S. civil commitment facilities.